 Painting a German Panzer Crewman

 One of the nice things about Tamiya armor kits is the included figure.
-One of the not nice things about Tamiya vehicle kits, assuming you are a 1) a completionist, and 2) primarily an armor modeler, is the included figure.
+One of the not nice things about Tamiya vehicle kits, assuming you are 1) a completionist, and 2) primarily an armor modeler, is the included figure.
 That figure, from my Tiger 131 build?
 Promptly set aside, to my ever-increasing mental discomfort.

 Figures are tough, get it?
 Splinter and Dazzle camoflauge patterns?
 Yes please!
 Eyes and faces?
 No thanks!